kohlschutter/jdk.compiler.standalone/README.md

 With a little bit of luck, we may be able to modify the compiler code enough so we can actually run it from Java 11.

+We could even support multiple different compiler versions to run side-by-side in the same VM.

 ### Similar projects

 This approach may be used for other jdk-internal components as well.
 If you have an idea, please reach out!